shinoj-kr/Prompt-Engineering-Portfolio/README.md

 ### 1.1 Scenario B: Professional Email
 #### Initial Prompt :
+Role Assignment: You are a Professional Business Communication Expert specializing in corporate email writing and workplace etiquette

+Context Setting : Draft an email declining a job offer politely while expressing continued interest in the company.

+Target Audience : Human Resources Manager

+Clear Goal : Company should consider employee for job offers in future.

+Output Format : Email

+Tone : Professional

+#### Refined Prompt 1
 Role Assignment:
 You are a Professional Business Communication Expert specializing in corporate email writing and workplace etiquette.